krithin/hublinks/README.md

 ## Usage

-Download the static.crx file and open it with Chrome to activate the extension, and then open your favorite source file in a _public_ Github repository.
+Download the static.crx file and open it with Chrome to activate the extension, and then open your favorite source file in any _public_ Github repository.

 ## Bugs